 - strategies for working with a broad range of community partners and stakeholders

 Right Fit for You

-We are looking for passionate undergraduate PPPM students who have a desire to lead organizations, serve communities and change the world.
+We are looking for passionate undergraduate PPPM students who have the desire to lead organizations, serve communities, and change the world.
 To support your professional growth, we have a career services director in the School of PPPM who will help you identify your targeted professional career path and build a plan to achieve it.
 Our nonprofit management graduates are in high demand by nonprofit employers and are also competitive in their applications for prestigious internship and fellowship programs.

 The nonprofit context requires specific skills that are very different or absent from the for-profit and government contexts featured in MBA and MPA degrees.
-For example, you will understand how foundations make their funding decisions as your class makes a large grant to a regional nonprofit chosen by students.
+For example, you will understand how foundations make funding decisions as your class makes a large grant to a regional nonprofit chosen by students.
 During your studies, you will serve on a nonprofit board of your choosing.
 And in the Nonprofit Consultancy course, you will work with organizations to tackle problems they’ve identified for your strategic assistance in solving.

 The program requires you to complete your senior year in PPPM with 15 graduate credits and then complete a fifth year with 45 additional graduate credits.
 You may extend your graduate coursework as needed if you have work obligations that prevent you from attending full-time.
 Your advisor will help you design a course sequencing plan that works for your schedule.

 Tuition rates per term depend on the number of credits you take and your residency status.
 Please see the Office of the Registrar's website and select "Graduate (Planning, Public Policy and Management)" under Student Classification for current tuition rates.